Decode Issue Unit (DIU)

 pair, iq_compat_op is asserted when the instruction’s micro-op is supported

-The matching is performed by ISLIPCore, which proceeds over p_num_iter
+The matching is performed by ISLIPCore over p_num_iter iterations

 Grant phase (age-based): Each output pipe examines all compatible, unmatched inputs and grants to the oldest one, determined by an

-AgePEpriority element using wrap-around-safe age comparison via the oldest committed sequence number.Accept phase (slot-based): Each input lane examines all outputs that granted to it and accepts the one with the most available issue queue slots, determined by a
+AgePEpriority element using wrap-around-safe age comparison via the oldest committed sequence number fromSSSeqAge.Accept phase (slot-based): Each input lane examines all outputs that granted to it and accepts the one with the most available issue queue slots, determined by a

 SlotsPEpriority element.
 Ties are broken in favor of the lower-indexed pipe.